Getting to Know Your Neighborhood: Brookline Village

 333 Washington St.

-Tucked away alongside Brookline Town Hall, this small memorial honors all of those Brookline residents who gave their life while serving their country.
+Tucked away alongside Brookline Town Hall, this small memorial honors all of those Brookline residents who gave their lives while serving their country.
 But if you walk to the back of the memorial, you’ll discover that it specifically honors Albert E. “Scotty” Scott, a 15-year-old newsboy who lied about his age and entered World War I while still a Brookline High School freshman.
 Less than a year after entering the Army, Scott became a folk hero in Brookline, reportedly killing or injuring some 30 German soldiers in France, before being killed by one of them.
 A plaque commemorating his sacrifice was erected by the Roosevelt Newsboys’ Association of Boston.

 Public Library of Brookline